domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Sometimes life subtracts.
 Sometimes it adds. --Hannah MacKay in Dexter, S7:E7, "Chemistry"

 When some elements come together, they create a reaction that can't be reversed.
 They transcend chemistry.
 Is this what love feels like? --Dexter in Dexter, S7:E7, "Chemistry"

+The best hobbies take us furthest from our primary occupation. --Dr. Evelyn Vogel character in Dexter, S8:E8

 You're stirring up dangerous undercurrents in the otherwise placid waters of my pants. --James Pietragallo in Small Town Murder, E130, "I Killed the Devil...You're Welcome"